 Each class ends with practical instructions on what you can do for yourself at home and how to explore and practise further.

 If needed we will assist releasing tension and improving coordination with hands-on work with you lying on a massage table.

 Habits deeply shape our thoughts and movements, often unnoticed.
 BodyMinded learning enhances posture and movement, fostering optimal coordination, eliminating stress, and promoting mindfulness in activities of all kinds.
 It cultivates awareness, directing you away from ingrained habits toward mastery of effortless action and a profound understanding of decision-making and movement processes.

-Students learn to control muscle tension and stress, establish balance and coordination in their activities and experience a sense of grace in their movements, greater confidence in completing tasks and better precision in achieving their goals.
-In completing your Alexander Technique BodyMinded training, you should expect to gain:
+Students learn to control muscle tension and stress, establishing balance and coordination in their activities.
+Posture improves and people often experience a sense of grace in their movements, greater confidence in completing tasks and better precision in achieving their goals.

 “We notice, with growing amazement, very striking improvements in such diverse things as high blood pressure, breathing, depth of sleep, overall cheerfulness and mental alertness, resilience against outside pressures, and also in such a refined skill as playing a stringed instrument.”